Lawsuit Details How The Sackler Family Allegedly Built An OxyContin Fortune

 Purdue Pharma, in a statement, said the complaint filed by Healey is "part of a continuing effort to single out Purdue, blame it for the entire opioid crisis, and try the case in the court of public opinion rather than the justice system."

 Purdue went on to charge Healey with attempting to "vilify" Purdue in a complaint "riddled with demonstrably inaccurate allegations."
 Purdue said it has more than 65 initiatives aimed at reducing the misuse of prescription opioids.
-The company says Healey fails to acknowledge that most opioid overdose deaths are currently the result of fentanyl.
+The company says Healey fails to acknowledge that most opioid overdose deaths currently are the result of fentanyl.

 Purdue fought the release of many sections of the 274-page complaint.
 Attorneys for the company said at a hearing on Jan.
 25 that they had agreed to release much more information in Massachusetts than has been cleared by a judge overseeing hundreds of cases consolidated in Ohio.
 Purdue filed both state and federal appeals this week to block release of the compensation figures and other information about Purdue's plan to expand into drugs to treat opioid addiction.